 Thyroid-stimulating hormone (TSH)

 Testing Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more consists of measuring T4, TSH, and thyroid autoantibodies.
-Early in the disease, T4 and TSH levels are normal and there are high levels of thyroid peroxidase antibodies and, less commonly, of antithyroglobulin antibodies.
+Early in the disease, T4 and TSH levels are normal and there are high levels of thyroid peroxidase antibodies and, less commonly, of antithyroglobulin antibodies (see table ).

 Testing for other autoimmune disorders is warranted only when clinical manifestations are present or when there is a strong family history of Hashimoto thyroiditis or Graves disease associated with autoimmune polyglandular deficiency syndrome.

 Hashimoto thyroiditis is autoimmune inflammation of the thyroid.

 Patients sometimes have other autoimmune disorders.

-Thyroxine (T4) and thyroid-stimulating hormone (TSH) levels initially are normal, but later, T4 declines and TSH rises, and most patients become clinically hypothyroid.
+Thyroxine (T4) and thyroid-stimulating hormone (TSH) levels initially are normal, but later, T4 declines and TSH rises, and patients may become clinically hypothyroid.

 There are high levels of thyroid peroxidase antibodies and, less commonly, of antithyroglobulin antibodies.

 |Drug Name||Select Trade|

 |Ermeza, Estre , Euthyrox, Levo-T, Levothroid, Levoxyl, Synthroid, Thyquidity, Thyro-Tabs, TIROSINT, TIROSINT-SOL, Unithroid|